DavoudTeimouri/NetConnect-Tool/README.md

 - Check connectivity with other servers via multiple ports.
 - Supports both interactive menu-driven interactions and command-line inputs.
 - Includes a help option to display usage information.
+- Network hop checking to trace the route of failed connections.
+- Automatic shutdown of created ports on exit.
+- Duration option to keep the ports up for a specified time (default: 5 minutes).

 ## Requirements